Personal Finance

 Since wholesale costs only account for a portion of the household energy bill, not the entire bill, and the other costs are somewhat fixed, household bills rise and fall less that wholesale prices.
 That is, if wholesale prices fall x%, household energy bills would fall y%, where y is less than x.

-This is another reason that you won't feel the full effect of plummeting wholesale natural gas costs.
+This is another reason that you won't feel the full effect of changing wholesale natural gas costs.

 While it's certainly better that wholesale prices are coming down, the government subsidies are still needed to help protect household finances, and may be for some time according to market predictions.